This post may contain affiliate links.

-These Cilantro Lime Shrimp Tacos are what weeknight dinners should always be—fresh, healthy and incredibly easy to throw together!
+These Cilantro Lime Shrimp Tacos are what weeknight dinners should always be—fresh, flavorful and incredibly easy to throw together!

 spiced shrimp in tortillas with slaw and avocado spread